shofetim/elBradford.github.io/_posts/2016-07-22-Python-Tutorial.md

 ## Blocks

-Blocks are one or more consecutive lines that form a single unit
+Blocks are one or more consecutive lines that form a single unit.

-Other languages (C, C++, C#, Java) require curly braces `{}` to indicate the beginning and the end of a block
+Other languages (C, C++, C#, Java) require curly braces `{}` to indicate the beginning and the end of a block.

-Python uses _indentation_ to create blocks
+Python uses _indentation_ to create blocks ---

 Indentation can be either:
 - A combination of spaces (most common & recommended is 4 spaces)
 - A single tab

 Most important rule:
 **DON’T MIX INDENTATION STYLES**